famgz/famgz/README.md

 ### My name is Fillipe

-Here you can find most of my projects, all made from scratch.
+Here you can find most of my projects and works, all made from scratch.

 - 🎓 Software Development
 - 💡 Motivated to solve problems